How can an algorithm predict user preferences for personalized content recommendations?

 Related Questions

-What are the primary ethical considerations in developing self-driving car AI?
+What are the ethical considerations of using AI in hiring processes?